noahcordova151/isu_projects/cs327/pokegame1.09/README.txt

                     Leads to a user interface for the appropriate building.
                     Exit with '<'.
     '>'             When in a building interface, exit to map.
+    'f'             Fly to a specified map in the world, range: [-200,200]x[-200,200].
+    'b'             Access pc's bag.
+Items include pokeballs, potions, and revives.
     't'             Display a list of trainers on the map, with symbol and position relative to PC (e.g. “r, 2 north, 14 west”).
                     Scroll list (if applicable) with Up Arrow and Down Arrow.